 This book presents a conversation between two prominent archaeologists who have been exploring the concept of time in their discipline for several decades.
 It is a discussion on key issues of time in archaeology filtered through their unique perspectives, which sometimes meet and at other times, clash.

-All archaeologists with an interest in contemporary theory and the topic of time will find this book of relevance, but also the student who wants to a front row seat onto a live debate on this topic will find it an invaluable complement to the more traditional textbook.
+All archaeologists with an interest in contemporary theory and the topic of time will find this book of relevance.
+Also the student who wants a front-row seat onto a live debate on this topic will find it an invaluable complement to the more traditional textbook.

 Table of Contents

 List of Figures; List of Tables; Prologue; Chapter 1.
 In the Beginning; Chapter 2.
 Life after Cambridge; Chapter 3.
 The Past; Chapter 4.
 The Present; Chapter 5.
 The Future; Chapter 6.
 Time Out; Epilogue; Index.

 Gavin Lucas is Professor of Archaeology at the University of Iceland.
 His main research interests lie in archaeological method and theory and the archaeology of the modern world.
 His most recent books include Writing the Past (2019) and Making Time (2021), both also published by Routledge.

 Laurent Olivier is Chief Curator of the Celtic and Gallic Department of the National Museum of Archaeology at Saint-Germain-en-Laye, France.
 His main research interests are in archaeological history and theory and Iron Age archaeology.
 His most recent books include Le Pays des Celtes: mémoires de la Gaule (2018) and César contre Vercingétorix (2019).